HussOufkir/myTerraform-Sandbox/README.md

 To be able to use AWS provider in TF cloud, the credentials must be stored in variables env in the TF cloud GUI : AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
 (Dont forget to mark them as SENSITIVE).
 A project, in TF cloud, is composed of one or more workspaces.
 It helps to organize workspaces in a large organization.
 It's also possible to approve manually in the UI after a terraform apply.
 A new run can be launched via UI after updating for example a variable.
 Manage variable corectly give us the possibility to update an entire configuration without updating de tf file, only the variable in TF cloud.

+CLI can be used to trigger but VCS also.
+For example, Github can be used to be triggered by a push (apply) or by a pull request (plan only).
+For VCS, the cloud block must be deleted.

 ## Variable sets
 Variable sets are defined in TF cloud and can be used by all workspaces.
 They are mostly used for credentials (ex: AWS Credentials).
 They can be "sensitive" or not, for environment or Terraform (HCL format, or simply the value of the key).
 "TF_LOG" can also be werwritted, for example.
 "Terraform" variables refers to "input variables".